jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 By default, multiplication and division produce results with a maximum precision of 10 decimal places.
-This can be changed with `set-precision`, but since decimals are implemented with `i128`, a high precision can cause multiplication and division to overflow, in which case an error will be raised.
+This can be changed with `set-precision`, but since decimals are implemented with `i128`, a high precision can cause multiplication and division to raise errors due to overflow.

-Importing the decimal module overloads the following functions:
+Importing the decimal module overloads and adds support for decimal types to the following builtin functions:

 *   Arithemic operators: `+`, `-`, `*`, `/`
 *   Comparison operators: `=`, `<`, `<=`, `>`, `>=`
+*   Type conversions: `string`, `float`, `integer`
 *   Display: `repr`, `display`

 Note that division is defined as floor division when the divisor is an integer: